Wingers play a special role in many positions in football. Players who play in this position typically have great pace and superb dribbling ability.

 Leão packs strength and pace; his finishing skill is undoubted as he has always scored consistently since emerging into the football scene.

-Kaoru Mitoma is one of the least productive on the list but certainly not out of place.
+Nico Williams is one of the youngest players on this list but certainly not out of place.

 He is one of the best dribblers in football, and also turns up in the big games.

-We know Jack Grealish’s name will definitely raise some eyebrows, but the addition of the Englishman is justifiable with his contribution to Manchester City’s treble last season, having handled the left wing position for Pep Guardiola’s side.
+We know Eberechi Eze’s name will definitely raise some eyebrows, but the addition of the Englishman is justifiable with his contribution to Crystal Palace’s remarkable season

 His style of play helps him draw fouls from the opposition as he often drives the ball into tight spaces and plays a part in defense.

-His skillfulness is undeniable as he is one of the fastest in the game even though his goal’s return can be better.
+His skillfulness is undeniable as he is one of the best dribblers in the EPL, even though his goal’s return can be better.

-His pace, first touch, and directness in style of play make it difficult to defend against the German international, who has had to struggle with injury problems at the Allianz Arena.
+His pace, first touch, and directness in style of play make it difficult to defend against the Colombian.

 8. Marcus Rashford